 How Linux Firewall Works

-Iptables firewall functions are built on Netfilter framework that exists in the Linux kernel.
+Iptables firewall functions are built on Netfilter framework that is available in the Linux kernel.
 Netfilter was written by an awesome guy called Rusty Russell.

 Netfilter allows Linux to perform packet filtering and shaping at a kernel level.

 A stateless firewall examines only the header of a packet for filtering.
-It sees each packet in isolation and thus it has no way to determine if a packet is part of an existing connection or not.
+It sees each packet in isolation and so it can’t determine if a packet is part of an existing connection or not.